 Opportunities for decarbonising rail track maintenance activities

-Join this live webinar, in partnership with Plasser & Theurer, which will explore some of the strategies and opportunities that are focused on reducing or phasing out the traditional power use of track maintenance machines and activities.
+Join this webinar, in partnership with Plasser & Theurer, which explored some of the strategies and opportunities that are focused on reducing or phasing out the traditional power use of track maintenance machines and activities.

 As the rail industry and governments continue to ensure railways are one of the lower carbon transport options, a lot of opportunities exist for infrastructure managers in working towards a more sustainable future.

-With track maintenance activities included in many of these ambitions, this webinar will explore some of the strategies, experience and projects within the rail industry that are focused on reducing or phasing out the traditional power use of track maintenance machines and activities, and what opportunities exist.
+With track maintenance activities included in many of these ambitions, this webinar explored some of the strategies, experiences and projects within the rail industry that are focused on reducing or phasing out the traditional power use of track maintenance machines and activities, and what opportunities exist.

-Sign up to watch this live webinar to learn more about:
+Sign up to watch this on-demand webinar to learn more about:

 - A fossil-free future for track work machinery

 - Climate-friendly track maintenance by Plasser & Theurer